 A brick fireplace is one of those cozy home features many folks covet.
 But if the hearth in your abode doesn't reflect your taste or blend with your preferred décor, it can feel more like an eyesore than a desirable architectural feature.

 Luckily, with a little creative thinking, a fire surround can become a dazzling focal point—not to mention grammable.
-Whether you're looking to unlock your existing brickwork's stylish potential or are contemplating a brick fireplace renovation, the following examples will get you inspired.
+Whether you're looking to unlock your existing brickwork's stylish potential or are contemplating a brick fireplace makeover, the following examples will get you inspired.

 01 of 29